 Which PHEV is good for around-town driving?

-Something like the Hyundai Ioniq, with its compact turning circle of 10.6 metres will suit you nicely.
+Something like the Hyundai IONIQ PHEV, with its compact turning circle of 10.6 metres will suit you nicely.
 It also has an impressive EV-only range.

 Which PHEV should I buy for a company car?

-The Outlander makes sense thanks to its solid blend of fuel economy and EV range.
-The BMW or Merc on our list would also place highly as they have been the go-to cars for travelling salespeople for decades.
+The Mitsubishi Outlander makes sense thanks to its solid blend of fuel economy and EV range.
+The BMW 330e or Merc C300e would also make a lot of sense, as those cars (in non-hybrid guise) have been travelling businessperson staples for decades.

 PHEV car financing